Miscellaneous IP blocks

 • level_to_pulse.v contains several level-to-pulse converters, including variants with extra delay and built-in synchronizer stages

-• endianness.sv currently contains a 96-bit byte-order swapper used where fixed-layout word packing needs explicit reordering
+• endianness.sv contains a 96-bit byte-order swapper used where fixed-layout word packing needs explicit reordering

 Notes for developers